libremfg/rhize-docs/content/use-cases/genealogy.md

 ## Steps to use Rhize for genealogy

-The following sections describe how to use Rhize to build a Genealogy use case.
+The following sections describe how to use Rhize to build a genealogy use case.
 In short:
 1. Identify the unique lots in your material flows.
 2. Add these lots to your model.